 The UO is working hard to create a healthy working environment for UO faculty, staff, officers of administration, graduate employees and student employees who are working both on campus and remotely.
-Human Resources offers a number of employment programs to meet the unique needs and challenges created by the pandemic.
+Human Resource offers information and resources to meet the unique needs and challenges created by the pandemic.

 What You Need to Know

 If an employee develops COVID-19 symptoms and has been in close contact with a person known to have COVID-19, they should contact their health care provider to determine if and where they should to be tested for COVID-19.

 - Employees who have tested positive or think they have been exposed to COVID-19 are encouraged to review the COVID-19 exposure scenarios and guidance for students and employees and complete the case and contact form for additional guidance and resources.

 Visit the Office of Human Resources COVID-19 Resources for Faculty and Staff for the latest information about COVID-19 programs for faculty, staff, and graduate employees.